deKeijzer/Multivariate-time-series-models-in-Keras/README.md

  <tr><td>WW</td><td>-</td><td>Weather- and station-code</td></tr>
 </tbody></table>

-## Data used
+## Used data
-The original data has been resampled to an hour.
+The original data has been resampled to an hour, this is the data available in this repository.

 Features:
 - Electrical power consumption (ePower)